Jamal-tech-git/Jamal-tech-git.github.io/_pages/research.md

 ### Environmental Remediation
 <img src="/images/defects.png" alt="Point defects in semiconductors" style="float:right; margin:0 0 1rem 1rem; max-width:260px;">
-Defects are rare atomic “mistakes” with outsized macroscopic effects; they often **control performance** in semiconductors, solar cells, TCOs, thermoelectrics, (photo)electrocatalysts, quantum sensors, and LEDs.
-Because they are hard to probe experimentally, **computational studies** provide crucial, high-resolution insight.
+Transition-metal-containing zeolites have wide-ranging applications in several catalytic processes including the selective catalytic reduction (SCR) of NOx species.
+To understand how transition metal ions (TMIs) can effect NOx reduction chemistry, both structural and mechanistic aspects at the atomic level are needed.

 **Selected examples**
-- *Identifying split-vacancy defects with foundation models & electrostatics*, **JPhys Energy** (2025)
+- *Understanding deNOx mechanisms in transition metal exchanged zeolites*, **Chem.
+Soc.
+Rev.** (2024)
-- *Identifying ground-state structures of point defects in solids*, **npj Comput.
-Mater.** (2023)
+- *Influence of Solvent on Selective Catalytic Reduction of Nitrogen Oxides with Ammonia…*, **J. Am.
+Chem.
+Soc.** (2022)

 <div style="clear:both;"></div>

 ---

 ## Methods & Software Development
-We also create new approaches and software to address field-wide challenges.
-A simple idea can have wide impact—e.g., **ShakeNBreak**, a strategy to find low-energy defect configurations that govern conductivity, solar performance, quantum sensing, and more.
+We also develop new approaches to tackle field-wide challenges.
+Simple ideas can have an outsized impact—for example, developed "Harmonic Vibrational Code", "Fine-Tuned MACE ML-IP", and updated "QM/MM" techniques, a strategy for discovering low-energy defect configurations that govern conductivity, photovoltaic performance, quantum sensing, and more.

 **Selected tools**
 - **ShakeNBreak** — Navigating the defect configurational landscape, **JOSS** (2022)